-When the transition probability density does not have a closed form expression but X_t is observed continuously over [0, T], an alternative method can be used to estimate the diffusion models.
-We now review it in detail.
+When the transition probability density does not have a closed form expression but X_t is observed continuously over [0, T], an alternative method can be used to estimate diffusion models.
+We now introduce and motivate the approach.

 When the diffusion term is known (ie $\sigma(X_t; \theta_2) = \sigma(X_t)$) and so does not depend on any unknown parameters, one can construct the exact continuous record log-likelihood via the Girsanov theorem (e.g., Liptser and Shiryaev, 2000) as follows.